RachWalm/VolunteerVillage/README.md

 ### Wireframes

-The initial [wireframes](document/initial-wireframes.pdf) that were built were for an index page to draw in the volunteer, for a volunteer profile page that can be created and updated by people wishing to volunteer, a page explaining how to use the system and a coordinators page.
+The initial [wireframes](document/initial-wireframes.pdf) that were built were for an index page to draw in the volunteer, for a volunteer profile page that can be created and updated by people wishing to volunteer, a page explaining how to use the system (not currently implemented) and a coordinators page.
 Some of these had both large monitor and small device setups displayed.
 Wireframes were not created for the nice to have pages at this stage such as the charities section and feedback and likes sections.

-As some of the nice to have ideas were incorporated and some of the fields that were initially designed in became redundant, it was necessary to deviate from some of the initial wireframes (the Index page followed the wireframe idea).
+As some of the nice to have ideas were incorporated some of the initial layout/wireframes designed became redundant, it was necessary to deviate from some of the initial wireframes (the Index page followed the wireframe idea).
 The create volunteer profile page only had one major change to the layout and that was rather than toggles for the activities it was decided that a select list would be more pleasing on the page (as there are already so many radio buttons for the days and times).
-The coordinator page was completely redesigned as additional functionality other than just the search has been coded.
+The coordinator page was completely redesigned as additional functionality other than just the search has been coded (additional nice to haves such as charity section).
 Therefore, the coordinator page now shows how many people need activating and links to perform tasks.
 The volunteer search page just provides textual results as it was decided that the picture/avatar of the volunteer didn't add any value due to it only being seen by the individual volunteer and coordinators who were unlikely to ever meet the volunteers.

-The nice to haves were not wireframed what they would look like is not relevant in the initial design for minimum working site.
+The nice to haves were not wireframed - what they would look like is not relevant in the initial design for minimum working site meeting volunteers matching activities requirement.

 ### Relationship diagram

 The different apps and relationships were discussed and as the idea formed a rough initial relationship diagram was developed.

+#### Initial idea diagram

 ![relationship diagram](document/relationships.png)

 As can be seen from the relationship diagram sketch the additional Charity section and Star Rating section were considered to avoid future problems should they be added at a later stage.
 The main bulk of the project centered around getting volunteers to sign up with details and coordinators to search them.
-Therefore we started with a user, this was intended to be through allauth and would sign up everyone that used the site (except admin/userusers).
+Therefore we started with a user, this was intended to be through allauth and would sign up everyone that used the site (except admin/superusers).
 The user then had a one to one relationship with a profile (whether a coordinator profile or a volunteer profile).

-It was anticipated to store very little information on the coordinators.
-The volunteers the initial idea was to split into three sections to keep it modular.
+- It was anticipated to store very little information on the coordinators profile.

+- For the volunteers data, the initial idea was to split into three sections to keep it modular.
 One for personal details, one for the skills they were offering and one for timeperiods that they were regularly available.
 This was ultimately combined as the wireframe had the information all being collected on one page which then has some trouble saving.
 Three forms on one HTML page just added to the complexity of debugging the view and forms.
-Multiple models also added complexity to searching the information through three models, so one model containing the personal details/skills/time was created by merging the others.
+Multiple models also added complexity to searching the information through three models, so one model containing the personal details/skills/time was created by merging the others ultimately.

+#### Final implemented diagram

 ![final relationship diagram](document/final-relationship.png)